plackyhacker/Unhook-BitDefender/README.md

 When Windows creates a new process BitDefender injects the **atcuf64.dll** DLL into the process and hooks many of the **ntdll.dll/kernelbase.dll** functions.
 If, for example, `NtCreateProcess` is called by malicious code BitDefender is able to intercept the call, do it's anti-malware magic, then return execution to the thread (or kill the process if it is malicious).

-The code maps another version of a DLL in memory, finds the `.text` section, and copies it over the hoooked version.
+The code maps another version of a DLL in memory, finds the `.text` section, and copies it over the hooked version.

 The code has been updated so you can map and unhook any DLL in memory.